 With a sets worth of brand new songs in the bag the band have undertaken some low-key acoustic gigs including the ‘Northern Sky’ acoustic festival on the bill with Richard Hawley in September and support for Andy White in December 2016 to introduce these new tracks before a more extensive tour throughout 2017 with the addition of Chris Logan on loan from Ramble Gamble on double bass to coincide with the release of their new album ‘The Glorious Sins’ in late 2018.

 A new single ’13’ was dropped on an unsuspecting audience at the beginning of June and this track from the forthcoming album ‘The Glorious Sins’ is available as a free download from our shop!

-ChrisCooperBand are also to play the wonderful Festival8 for the 3rd time this year as they once again play the Main Stage, this time on the Saturday afternoon.
+ChrisCooperBand also played the wonderful Festival8 for the 3rd time this year as they once again performed on the Main Stage, this time on the Saturday afternoon.
 With several more gigs on the way including KingFest in Waltham and Scunthorpe Arts Festival, 2018 is turning out quite nice again!

 “90 minutes of uplifting electric indie/folk and a bucket-load of catchy hook lines and singalong lyrics.”

 – Scunthorpe Entertainer

 “Aspirational songwriting, a gentle blend of driving chords and heartfelt, woeful lyrics, reminding us what it really is to live”

 “Mixing electric with acoustic instruments and a strong defining drum beat along with the complimentary keyboard to back up to create its indie with a folk twist, the songs are up beat, memorable and a lot of their tunes you just can’t stop singing in your head.”